kvinay7/Insurance/README.md

 ```

 ### 3. **Thread-Safe Singleton (Using Synchronization)**
-To make the above implementation thread-safe, we can synchronize the `getInstance()` method.
+To make the lazy initialization method thread-safe, we synchronize the `getInstance()` method.

 ```java
 public class Singleton {